Deep learning models are notorious for their appetite for data. The more data you can give them, the better they perform.

 Each layer consists of a series of neurons, and they are connected to every neuron in the previous layer.

-With enough data, deep learning models can learn to detect very complex relationships.
+Deep learning models can detect very complex relationships with enough data.
 Yet, if you do not have enough data, the deep learning model will not be able to understand these complex relationships.

 We must have enough data so that the deep learning model can learn.